bomeara/hunting_invasive_species_with_htcondor/README.md

 # Background, contact information, and acknowledgments

 These examples were compiled by Richard Erickson (rerickson@usgs.gov).
-Please contact him with Feedback on the example or feel free to "push" other examples to him and he will include them on this repository or include a link to your repository.
+Please contact him with feedback on the example or feel free to "push" other examples to him and he will include them on this repository or include a link to your repository.

-He gathered and developed them while teaching himself Condor.
+He gathered and developed them while teaching himself HTCondor.
 Luke Winslow developed some of the example that are standalone.
 I only had to add some comments and documentation to Luke's examples.
 Mike Fienen, Joel Putman, the HTCondor Official documentation, and other